 How to go live on your site, Facebook, YouTube and Twitch at the same time

-There are ever so many platforms for live streaming nowadays, and you may often wonder which one is best to use for your live event.
+There are ever so many platforms for live streaming nowadays, and you may often wonder which one is best to use for your live event and if you can stream to multiple platforms.
 While Facebook is a great way to reach your friends and followers, YouTube is great for newcomers to find you.
 There’s no place like Twitch to if you’re into gaming, and you also want to live stream to your own website for tight control of user access and monetization, among other things.

 What if you want to simultaneously broadcast (simulcast) to more than one?